 (Google Alert cancelled)

-If you want Google to deliver alerts via email, you can configure rules in your email application to send alerts automatically to one or more folders.
-This helps to keep your alerts organized and easier to track and sort through.
+If you want Google to send our alerts via email, you can configure rules in your email application to send alerts automatically to one or more folders.
+This will help to keep your alerts organized and easier to track and sort through.

-Once your alerts are set up, you can monitor information about topics, your business, the competition, etc., or create content for your business blog in your chosen topic.
+Once your alerts are set up, you can monitor information about topics, brands, the competition, etc., or start creating content for your business blog in your topic of choice.

-How To Display News Items From Google Alerts On Your WordPress Website
+How To Republish News Items From Google Alerts On Your Site

-You can publish news items directly from Google Alerts on your WordPress your WordPress site as blog posts or as a ‘widgetized’ item on your sidebar.
+You can display news items directly from Google Alerts on your WordPress your site as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: